cyjake/leoric/docs/setup/egg.md

 ---
 layout: en
-title: Setup Leoric in Egg Applications
+title: Setup with Egg / Chair / Midway
 ---

 To reduce the effort to setup Leoric in Egg applications, a specific Egg plugin called [egg-orm](https://github.com/eggjs/egg-orm) is provided.
+Those frameworks that are built on top of Egg, such as Chair and [Midway](https://midwayjs.org/), can all be supported with [egg-orm](https://github.com/eggjs/egg-orm) as well.

 ## Table of Contents
 {:.no_toc}